KishorKumar11/StarWarsBook/README.md

 A long time ago in a 🌌 galaxy far, far away…

-## Overview
-The code implements a reference book for Star Wars characters using React and the GraphQL endpoint SWAPI.

 ## Features

 - A table listing all characters from all movies